 - 7. Click the link to display the Languages screen. - 8.
 Click your preferred language for the driver or utility (if available) or click Multiple. - 9.
-At the driver information screen, do one of the following: - 1 Click the Install button (if present) to start the automatic reinstallation.
-At the dialog box, click Run this program from its current location and then follow the screen prompts to complete the reinstallation. - HINT: If instructed to navigate to the driver files, click the CD directory on the driver information screen to display the files associated with that driver. - If no Install button is present, automatic reinstallation is not an option.
-Click the Extract button to extract the driver files to your hard drive.
-Click Run this program from its current location in the next dialog box, and follow the instructions in the Readme file that is included with the drivers.
-You can also see the next section for reinstallation instructions.
+Click the Install button (if present) to start the automatic reinstallation.
+At the dialog box, click Run this program from its current location and then follow the screen prompts to complete the reinstallation.

+If the Install button does not exist, see "Reinstalling the Internal Modem and Network Adapter Drivers,"